PriceFB/metaplex/README.md

   </a>
 </p>

-## Price's step by step guide on using Metaplex and setting up a basic Candy Machine site.
+## Price's step by step guide for WINDOWS users on using Metaplex and setting up a basic Candy Machine site.

 Install latest version of each and test using the following commands: